-Gov. Inslee order will require Washington’s K-12 schools to offer some in-person learning as part of COVID-19 recovery
+Washington Gov. Inslee to require K-12 schools to offer some in-person learning as part of COVID-19 recovery

 What researchers and health officials know about the virus and how to contain it has changed significantly since then.
 A growing body of research suggests that schools can reopen and limit in-school transmission when a lengthy set of safety protocols, such as universal mask wearing and social distancing, are used with fidelity.
 In Washington, schools that reopen are required to implement such measures.

 But many of the state’s school buildings are still closed.
-As of Friday, about 40% of the state’s school children were learning in-person at least once weekly.
+As of Friday, about 40% of the state’s school children were learning in person at least once weekly.
 The state’s largest school district, Seattle Public Schools, remains locked in negotiations with its teachers union and has kept buildings closed to most students throughout the pandemic.

 Officials with education unions — who are a major political ally of Inslee — have raised a number of safety concerns and have called on the state to speed vaccination of teachers and staff.
 Transmission in schools is possible, and the state has logged at least 146 outbreaks in schools since the start of the pandemic.
 An outbreak includes at least two people whose infections are linked.